Petra – Out of my League?

 Tip #3 – Singing “Raindrops Keep Fallin’ on my Head” is appropriate while running, but not in the shower afterward.
 The shower stream strikes the shoulders and upper back, not your head.

-Tip #5 – The most convenient way to handle soaked running clothes is to pile them in the corner and wear when a hot, sunny day comes around.
+Tip #5 – The most convenient way to handle soaked running clothes is to pile them in the corner and wear again when a hot, sunny day comes around.
 They’ll keep you cool and refreshed until completely drying out just as you finish your run.

 Watchful Eyes Keeping Tabs on Me